• Skip to primary navigation

 Using whole preserved lemon

-• Add a touch of buttermilk or heavy cream – This is a fairly thick dressing.
-If you want it a tad more pourable, thin it out a little bit.
+TIP: This is a fairly thick dressing.
+If you want it a little more pourable, thin it out a little bit with heavy cream, milk, half and half or buttermilk.

-• If you like a sweet salad dressing, add a teaspoon of your favorite sweetener.
+• Make it sweet – if you like a sweet salad dressing, add a teaspoon of your favorite sweetener

-• Substitute the crème fraiche or mayo for Greek yogurt for a tangier flavor.
+• Less fat variation – substitute the crème fraiche or mayo for Greek yogurt for a tangier flavor

-• Add it to cold pasta salad with your favorite low carb pasta
+• Sauce – add it to cold pasta salad with your favorite low carb pasta

-• Mix with shredded cabbage for a lemony coleslaw
+• Dressing – pour over a Cavolo Nero Kale BLT Salad or mix with shredded cabbage for a lemony coleslaw

-• Drizzle it on steamed or grilled fish or sliced, grilled steak – it makes an amazing dressing for salmon
+• Drizzle – add to steamed or grilled fish or sliced, grilled steak – it makes an amazing finishing sauce for my Indian Fusion Salmon Recipe.

 Is crème fraiche low-FODMAP?